Umuzi-org/ACN-syllabus/content/syllabus-written-assignments/file-directory-naming/_index.md

 1. What naming convention is recommended for files and directories in the programming language you're learning?

-2. Why is it of importance to apply naming conventions when arranging files and directories?
+2. Why is it important to use the recommended naming convention?

-3. How do naming conventions help with locating, identifying, and retrieving information from a file system?
+3. How does using clear names make it easier to locate and recognize files and folders in a directory?

-4. Provide an example of a specific naming convention that you might use for categorizing different types of files.
+4. Can you give a simple example of how you would apply a naming convention to your files?

 ## How to submit your work